aditya87/adispec/README.md

 # adispec

-Dead simple ruby testing and assertion library.
+Simple ruby testing and assertion library.
 No fancy matchers.
 Just `assert` with a block.

 ### how to write specs